If you want to start a career whilst furthering your education but can't choose between a practical or theoretical pathway, why not combine them?

 Circuit breakers, transformers, disconnectors, compressors and auxiliary systems: as part of our Substations team, you’ll be tasked with looking after our electricity substations and high-voltage electricity equipment, helping us keep the lights on nationwide.

-Maintaining pipelines, compressors and gas turbines: it’s all in a day’s work for our Gas Operations team as they help ensure the safe, secure and reliable operation of our gas network.
+Maintaining pipelines, compressors and gas turbines: it’s all in a day’s work for our Gas Transmission as they help ensure the safe, secure and reliable operation of our gas network.

 Where will it take me?

-An advanced apprenticeship is your first step to an exciting career with National Grid.
-After training is successfully completed, you’ll take up your role with professional technician status, whether as an engineer or supervisor.
-And, just because you’ve graduated your apprenticeship, doesn’t mean the learning will stop, as you continue putting into practice your training, and working towards further technical certificates and qualifications.
+An Advanced Apprenticeship is your first step to an exciting career with National Grid.
+After you have completed and passed your apprenticeship you will take up your position in your first post role.
+And, just because you’ve graduated your apprenticeship, doesn’t mean the learning will stop, you will have the opportunity to continue putting into practice your training, and working towards further technical certificates and qualifications.

 What’s in it for me?

 Skills for life, top qualifications and an opportunity to shape the future of energy.
 As a National Grid Apprentice, you’ll be part of an organisation that has ambitious, world-changing plans for the future – and you’ll be well rewarded for playing your part.
-From a Power Network Craftsperson Advanced Apprenticeship L3 qualification worth approximately £20,000, to world-class opportunities for training and development, working here comes with some incredible perks.
+From a Level 3 qualification worth approximately £20,000, to world-class opportunities for training and development, working here comes with some incredible perks.

 Rewards and Benefits